Qovery/qovery-client-go/docs/JobRequestAllOfSourceDocker.md

 HasGitRepository returns a boolean if a field has been set.

+### GetDockerfileRaw

+`func (o *JobRequestAllOfSourceDocker) GetDockerfileRaw() string`

+GetDockerfileRaw returns the DockerfileRaw field if non-nil, zero value otherwise.

+### GetDockerfileRawOk

+`func (o *JobRequestAllOfSourceDocker) GetDockerfileRawOk() (*string, bool)`

+GetDockerfileRawOk returns a tuple with the DockerfileRaw field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDockerfileRaw

+`func (o *JobRequestAllOfSourceDocker) SetDockerfileRaw(v string)`

+SetDockerfileRaw sets DockerfileRaw field to given value.

+### HasDockerfileRaw

+`func (o *JobRequestAllOfSourceDocker) HasDockerfileRaw() bool`

+HasDockerfileRaw returns a boolean if a field has been set.

+### SetDockerfileRawNil

+`func (o *JobRequestAllOfSourceDocker) SetDockerfileRawNil(b bool)`

+ SetDockerfileRawNil sets the value for DockerfileRaw to be an explicit nil

+### UnsetDockerfileRaw
+`func (o *JobRequestAllOfSourceDocker) UnsetDockerfileRaw()`

+UnsetDockerfileRaw ensures that no value is present for DockerfileRaw, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)